 With a medium network size and a short (but varied) country list, SaferVPN feels a little limited.
 Our Score 6/10

 How do we judge the size of a VPN server network these days?
 What’s still considered large?
-With players such as TorGuard sporting more than 3000 servers and small fry having perhaps 200-300 servers, I’d say SaferVPN’s 700 servers tend towards the lower end.
+With many players sporting more than 3000 servers and small fry having perhaps 200-300 servers, I’d say SaferVPN’s 700 servers tend towards the lower end.

 Of course, for users who simply want to unblock content what’s usually most important is that the country in question is on the VPN’s list.
 Only you’ll know if that’s the case here.

 Fastest VPN ever?
 We don’t know, but it’s the fastest we’ve tested so far.
 Our Score: 10/10

 SaferVPN claims to be the fastest VPN service.
 Not “one of” the fastest, just “the” fastest.
 Just look at that claim in the image above.

 Our testing methodology is pretty simple.
 If the client can auto-select the best server, then we test that as a best-case scenario.
 Then we manually select a US server to test the performance of the most popular content-unblocking region.